-Most tourists from neighbouring metropolitans love the pace at Chiplun which isn’t all that slow, but offers a soothing getaway from mundane city life.
-Local food and attractions like Ganpati Pule, Karneshwar temple and Ghuaghar Beach make for a true small town experience.
+Most tourists from neighbouring metropolitans love the pace at Chiplun which isn’t all that slow, but offers a soothing getaway from the mundane city life.
+Local food and attractions like Ganpati Pule, Karneshwar Temple and Ghuaghar Beach make for a true small town experience.

 With an average literacy rate of close to 80% Chiplun locals are very friendly, well exposed and easy to communicate with no matter where you hail from.
 The locals understand the psyche of the tourist and make you feel at home right away!